 UK brand Waves offer flip flops made from natural rubber sourced from a fairtrade farm in Sri Lanka.

 Rider are a Brazilian brand that use some recycled material in the making of their flip-flops.
-I don’t normally include non-European brands in my posts but you can get this brand through online retailer the Natural Collection, Spirit of Nature, Frank and Faith and the Ethical Superstore.
+I don’t normally include non-European brands in my articles but you can get this brand through many Irish based stores and online retailers.

 As part of a mega-sized lifestyle brand in the USA, Reef make sandals with water-based glues that are free of PVC.
-You can buy some of their flip flops through Schuh, the Surfdome, the Great Outdoors in Ireland or though sustainable surfing brand The Green Wave in the UK.
+You can buy some of their flip flops through Schuh, the Surfdome in Ireland or though sustainable surfing brand The Green Wave in the UK.

 E